 The Investment Manager applies screens to exclude direct investment in Prison Real Estate Investment Trusts (REITS).
 Issuers are also excluded if they are deemed to have failed to comply with the UN Global Compact Principles (which cover matters including human rights, labour, corruption, and environmental pollution).

-The Fund also applies the Firmwide Exclusions Policy, as detailed under paragraph 10.15 of the section entitled "Investment Restrictions".
+The Fund also applies the Firmwide Exclusions Policy (the "Firmwide Exclusions Policy"), which includes controversial weapons: